zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 represents the total amount of power dissipated (absorbed or scattered) by the particle.

-Now, recall (c.f.
-Equations 4.8, 4.15) that we have found, under quite general conditions, that the time average of the cross product of two vectors oscillating at exactly the same frequency is
+Now, recall (cf. Equations 4.8, 4.15) that we have found, under quite general conditions, that the time average of the cross product of two vectors oscillating at exactly the same frequency is

 $$ \tag{16.22}
 	\Big\langle